ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 follow the instructions :ref:`for the ardupilot flight code <where-to-get-the-code>` except that you should use the **https://github.com/ArduPilot/MissionPlanner** repository in place of the ardupilot repository.
 You could clone the git repo to (for example) c:\\MissionPlanner\\  but the exact folder is not critical.
+After cloned the repo, don't forget to update submodules.
+Go to the folder where you cloned the repo and issue a **git submodule update --init --recursive** command.

 Open the Mission Planner solution in Visual Studio
 ==================================================